July 17-24, 2016

 Each evening at 7 pm, faculty writers give a reading at the Joseph F. Wheeler Theater.
 These readings are free.

-Tuition ranges from $50 to $900.
-Room and board options range from $250 to $950.
-Please see our full fee structure below.
-All freewrites, morning writing exercises, and afternoon workshops are free for those who register for the core morning workshops.
+Tuition ranges from $200 to $700.
+Room and board options range from $250 to $700.
+Afternoon workshops are free for those who register for the core morning workshops.

 All rooms are private rooms.
 Whether you are here to advance your writing through the full Conference experience, or here as a resident, you’ll find a private room, 400 acres of inspiration, and a vigorous community of writers and teachers.

 Centrum operates airport shuttle to and from Sea-Tac airport on the first and last days of the Conference.
 You can sign up for the shuttle when you register for the Conference.
 Read the 2016 Shuttle Guide.